JovinChanQy/Vue-eCommerce/README.md

-# example
+# Basic Overview
-This is a simple Ecommerce site that has cart functionality and admins can perform simple CRUD actions to make changes to a MongoDB Atlas.
+This is a simple Ecommerce site that has cart functionality and perform simple CRUD actions to make changes to a MongoDB Atlas.
 ## Installation
 You can install the packages in the terminal using:
 ```